Preface

 I used pipenv as a virtual environment management tool for Python, but it is not good for package dependency resolution.

-will only remove the specified package, and the dependency packages will not be removed.
+Supposing you need to remove a package, pipenv uninstall will only remove the specified package, and the dependency packages will not be removed.

 You need to remove it manually, but you can not determine whether it is also depended on by other packages.